mohammed-b-hassan/counter-app-nextjs/README.md

 ## Approach

-I used Nextjs Hint the job title though it just simple component i could have used Vitejs Or CRA
+I used Nextjs though it is a just simple component i could have used Vitejs Or CRA  To bootstrap the app

 State Management: I Used useState hook to manage the count state.